norayaoLU/molecule_gen/README.md

 ## Requirements

 Tested with Python 3, PyTorch 1.1 and RDKit 2018.09.1.
-Others can be installed by running pip3 -r requirements.txt.
+Others can be installed by running pip3 install -r requirements.txt.

 ## License